 The funny thing is to let the statues of the Broken Column concept serve as basis for one or more walking or biking trips in the city.
 Not all statues are easy to visit.
 One is placed inside a classroom, another inside a private home.
 See the map below and make a route that suits you.
 The statues are identical, so if you’ve seen one, you’ve seen them all.
 It is rather the concept that fascinates, that the whole artwork appears as a massive pillar – if the statues had been stacked.
 They are all facing in the same direction, north.

 And besides: Here’s a great opportunity to move between the central districts of Mosvatnet, Vestre Platå, the city centre, Våland and Storhaug.

-I do not have photos of all the iron men, and I am also short of visiting them all.
+I do not have photos of all the iron men in the Broken Column project, and I am also short of visiting them all.
 Note that the accuracy of the location is remarkably precise.
 I have in the following overview sorted them in the official order, from the lowest placed (No. 00) to the highest (No. 22).
 The height is the level of the foot sole above sea level.

 The images below are clickable, giving you the picture in new tab.
 At the bottom of the page is a map.

 The iron men from 00 to 22

 The altitude is -01.49 meters above sea level.
 Standing at Natvigs Minde, partially submerged in the port basin.
 Not accessible for most people.
 This picture is taken from the city and you will have to know where the sculpture is to spot it.
 You see it on the magnification midway between the white lantern and the promontory.

 The altitude is 00.46 meters.
 Stands in the inner harbour, between Honnørbryggen and the Fish Market.